-When Should The Landlord Give Me My Keys?
+When Should Landlord Give Keys to the Property?

 As the new tenant, your landlord should give you the keys on the same day your lease begins.
 This means you can only move in once you begin paying rent for the property.
 If you want to receive the keys earlier than the official move in date, your landlord may ask you to pay extra rent for these additional days.